Texas Caregiver Training Requirements

 Caregivers can get the following training through Caredemy

-- Home Care Attendant (HCAs) / Direct Care Workers (DCWs) / Personal Assistance Service Workers need to complete training at the discretion of their agency employer, which Caredemy’s Texas training program offers.
+• Home Care Attendants (HCAs) / Direct Care Workers (DCWs) / Personal Assistance Service Workers need to complete training at the discretion of their agency employer.

-- Administrators need 8 hours initial training plus 16 hours within the first year, then 12 hours annually thereafter, which Caredemy’s Texas training program offers.
+• Administrators need 8 hours of initial training plus 16 hours within the first year, then 12 hours annually thereafter.

-- Home Health Aides (HHAs) need 75 hours minimum certification training and 12 hours annually thereafter.
-Caredemy offers annual training for HHAs.
+• Home Health Aides (HHAs) need 75 hours of minimum certification training and 12 hours annually thereafter.

-- Certified Nursing Assistant (CNAs) need 100 hours certification training and 24 hours every two years for renewal.
-Caredemy offers continuing education training for CNAs.
+• Certified Nursing Assistants (CNAs) need 100 hours of certification training and 24 hours every two years for renewal.

 What do you need to know about caregiver training requirements?